-Postoperative patients with adverse reactions observed at a rate of 2% or greater and at least twice the incidence of the placebo group
+Postoperative patients with adverse reactions observed at a rate of 2% or greater and at least twice the incidence of the placebo group.
+The most frequently reported adverse reactions were related to local symptoms, e.g., nasal discomfort or irritation.
+These reactions were generally mild and transient in nature.

-- The most frequently reported adverse reactions were related to local symptoms, eg, nasal discomfort or irritation.
-These reactions were generally mild and transient in nature - In controlled clinical studies, 1.5% of patients treated with SPRIX experienced serious adverse events of bleeding or hematoma at the operative site vs 0.4% treated with placebo (hematoma) - The total duration of use of SPRIX alone or sequentially with other formulations of ketorolac (IM/IV or oral) must not exceed 5 days because of the potential for increasing the frequency and severity of adverse reactions associated with the recommended doses
+The total duration of use of SPRIX alone or sequentially with other formulations of ketorolac (IM/IV or oral) must not exceed 5 days because of the potential for increasing the frequency and severity of adverse reactions associated with the recommended doses.